18arendall/choose-your-adventure/The-sandy-place-with-spice/Scene18B.md

-## :sunny: Scene 18A: Mercenary thrown out
+## :sunny: Scene 18B: Mercenary life

-You messed up but are willing to own up to it.
-Your crew doesn't want you anymore so they throw you to the desert.
-You will either die or find someone else.
-They don't really care.
-You have lost your footing on this planet once again.
+You meet back up with your crew back at base.
+They welcome you in with a cool cup of water and arms around your shoulders.
+They pay you your share of the score.
+You feel welcome here.

+This is a solid footing to start something new or save up enough to get off this planet.